ahmadexp/GPU-Current-Traces/Automation/README.md

 ## Automation of the test script

-Here you can find the scripts used to automate the testing process.
+Here, you can find the scripts used to automate the testing process.